SamAlber/python-bash-log-scripts/README.md

-# Simple Scripts
+# Python Log Parsing Scripts

-This repository shows some of my scripts that I created for studying
+This repository contains 5 scripts to analyze and extract the required information from the sample_log.txt log file.